-After hours of waiting, left to linger in the plaza surrounding the opera house and listen to Trump’s voice through loudspeakers.
+After hours of waiting, thousands of us were shut out, left to linger in the plaza surrounding the opera house and listen to Trump’s voice through loudspeakers.
 The Trump fans, having calmly waited in line for hours, were now exhausted and furious that they could not attend, and they targeted their rage on the protesters.

 “There’s nothing like a Trump rally,” Trump proclaimed joyfully, as fans and protesters fought each other both inside and outside the opera house.